wolray/symbol-overlay/readme.md

 What's New!
 ---

+### 20170420:

+Toggling overlays to be showed in buffer or only in scope is now enabled.
+When symbol is highlighted in scope, all related operations is narrowed to the scope, too.
+Try `symbol-overlay-toggle-in-scope` via "t".
+This feature is applicable only for languages that support the lisp function `narrow-to-defun`.

 ### 20170417:

-Auto-refresh is now enabled in the package.
+Auto-refresh is now enabled.
 Every time the highlighted text is changed or a new occurrence shows up, the buffer will refresh automatically.

 Two new commands added: `symbol-overlay-save-symbol` for copying the current symbol, `symbol-overlay-echo-mark` for undoing a recent jump.